TylerTemp/SaintsField/README.md

 *   `Type compType = null`

-    The component type to sign.
+    The component type to assign.
 If null, it'll use the field type.

 *   `string groupBy = ""`